-Basically, you’re making a layer of jello in a glass pan, putting it in the fridge to let it set, and preparing the next layer so you can pour it once the first has set.
+Basically, however you decided to do it, you’re making a layer of jello in glasses, putting the glasses in the fridge to let those layers set, and preparing the next layer so you can pour it once the first has set.
 Rinse, lather, repeat until you have all the layers you want.

 You use the same methods and ingredients whether you make it as individual cups, or in a pan to be cut later, or any other shape.
 Any recipe will work with any container.

 - Make it in a bundt cake pan.

 - Try it as Broken Stained Glass, with chunks of color floating in white.
 This one’s a lot of work, but very amazing looking.